 No. While we encourage every student to complete the survey, you do not have to participate.

 If you do participate, you may skip any question you are not comfortable answering.
-You may also exit the survey at any time and return to complete it as long as it is before the survey close date on February 19.
+You may also exit the survey at any time and restart it as long as it is before the survey close date on February 20.

 This survey should take most people approximately 25 minutes to complete.
 Your time could vary anywhere between 15 to 35 minutes, depending on how much information you have the option to provide.
 If you are not able to complete the survey in one sitting, the system will not allow you to return and continue later, so be sure you have enough time to fill the entire survey out!

-Email us at firstname.lastname@example.org, and we will reset your information so you can take the survey anew.
+Email us at email@example.com, and we will reset your information so you can start the survey over.

-Once we collect the data, our Primary Investigator—School of Public Health Associate Professor Dr. Gretchen Clum —will synthesize the data and create an executive summary of the data in the areas mentioned above.
+Once we collect the data, Kevin Swartout, Professor of Psychology and Public Health at Georgia State University, will synthesize the data and create an executive summary of the data in the areas mentioned above.
 This work will take place over the spring and summer.
+In November 2021, Tulane hosted a talk on sexual misconduct climate surveys from Dr. Swartout.
+You can view a recording of that event here.

-From this summary, the Task Force will create an Action Plan with three to five items to further our efforts around sexual violence prevention and response, including:
+From this summary, the All In Task Force will create an updated All In action plan with three to five items to further our efforts around sexual violence prevention and response, including:

 If you have any technical or logistical questions about this study, including those related to either entering the prize drawing or claiming prizes, please contact email@example.com.